What Happens To Your Application? 2019 Entry

 Interviewed candidates can therefore attain a total score of 10-45/45.
 This score is used to rank applicants when deciding which applicants will receive an offer.

 During your MMI you will be graded on your performance at each station.
-Based upon this grading the Director of Undergraduate Medical Admissions will then make the final decision as to whether you are offered a place on the course, held on a reserve list or are unsuccessful.
+Based upon this grading the Director of Undergraduate Medical Admissions will then make the final decision as to whether you are offered a place on the course, or are unsuccessful.
+Some unsuccessful applicants may be placed on a reserve list.

 Offers are dependent on the applicant having a satisfactory UCAS reference.